wldomiciano/sdl2-playground/notes.md

 # TODO

+- Testar no terminal do macOS com GCC
-- Testar no terminal do macOS
+- Testar no terminal do macOS com Clang
+- Testar no MinGW com GCC
-- Testar com Clang
+- Testar no MinGW com Clang
 - Testar no Visual Studio
 - Testar no CLion
 - Testar no Code::Blocks